damyvegaleiva/watchflix/README.md

 ## Usage

-The website at the moment works only with the trending movies/tv shows.
+The website is fully working.
+You can search just for movies/tv shows or you can also search for both.

 ## Bugs Reports: